datastax/labs/dse-k8s-operator/README.md

 class and size parameters.
 These inform the storage provisioner how much room to require from the backend.

-## Configuration of DSE
+## Configuring the Database

-The `config` key in the `DseDatacenter` resource contains the parameters used to configure the DSE process running in each pod.
+The `config` key in the `CassandraDatacenter` resource contains the parameters used to configure the server process running in each pod.
 In general, it's not necessary to specify anything here at all.
-Settings that omitted from the `config` key will receive reasonable default values and its quite common to run demo clusters with no custom configuration of DSE.
+Settings that omitted from the `config` key will receive reasonable default values and its quite common to run demo clusters with no custom configuration.

-If you're familiar with configuring DSE outside of containers on traditional operating systems, you may recognize that some familiar configuration parameters have been specified elsewhere in the `DseDatacenter` resource, outside of the `config` section.
-These parameters should not be repeated inside of the config section, the operator will populate them from the `DseDatacenter` resource.
+If you're familiar with configuring Apache Cassandra outside of containers on traditional operating systems, you may recognize that some familiar configuration parameters have been specified elsewhere in the `CassandraDatacenter` resource, outside of the `config` section.
+These parameters should not be repeated inside of the config section, the operator will populate them from the `CassandraDatacenter` resource.

 For example:
 * `cluster_name`, which is normally specified in `cassandra.yaml`
 * The rack and datacenter properties

-Similarly, the operator will automatically populate any values which must normally be customized on a per-DSE-instance basis.
-Do not specify these in the `DseDatacenter` resource.
-For example: basis
+Similarly, the operator will automatically populate any values which must normally be customized on a per-instance basis.
+Do not specify these in the `CassandraDatacenter` resource.

+For example:
 * `initial_token`
 * `listen_address` and other ip-addresses.

-A large number of keys and values can be specified in the `config` section, but the details currently not well documented.
+A large number of keys and values can be specified in the `config` section, but the details are currently not well documented.
 The `config` key data structure resembles the API for DataStax OpsCenter Lifecycle Manager (LCM) Configuration Profiles.
 Translating LCM config profile API payloads to this format is straightforward.
 Documentation of this section will be present in future